shwestrick/sml-splittable-random/README.md

 # Library sources

-Two source files:
+Three source files:

 * `lib/github.com/shwestrick/sml-splittable-random/sources.mlb`
 * `lib/github.com/shwestrick/sml-splittable-random/sources.cm`
+* `lib/github.com/shwestrick/sml-splittable-random/sources.not-mlton.mlb`

-The `.mlb` file is for use with [MLton](http://mlton.org/) or [MaPLe](https://github.com/mpllang/mpl).
+The `.mlb` file is for use with [MLton](http://mlton.org/) or [MaPLe](https://github.com/mpllang/mpl); these use MLton-based features for improved efficiency.
+The `.not-mlton.mlb` file can be used for other implementations.
 The `.cm` file is for use with SML/NJ.
 All have the same interface, described below.

 # Interface